ChenPeleg/folder-icons/_tasks/task-3-folder-icons-html-to-js.md

 4. Store all the JavaScript objects in an array called `folderIcons`.
 5. Each object in the array should be one row (no new lines).
 6. There should be a new line between each object in the array.
+7. The script will write the array to a new js file called `folder-icons-from-html.js` in the `tech/folders/` directory.
+8. Write the script to a file: `tech/folder/convert-html-folders.script.js`.
+# Step 2: Refactor the script
+1. Ensure the script is clean and well-commented.
+2. Make sure to handle any potential errors, such as file reading issues.
+3. Make sure the script has one class that does the conversion.
+4. each mini task should be in its own method.

+# Step 3: Output the Result
+1. Run the script to generate the `folderIcons` array.

 7. add a comment to the file that indicates how many folder icons were converted

 also, please add a comment to the file that indicates how many folder icons were converted: